Disclaimer

 The Doctor frowned, "what's the matter?"
 He glanced down at the station, it started beeping.

 James closed his eyes tightly, another hand grabbed a hold of the scanner.
-His breathing started to go slow and heavier, "switch it off."
+His breathing started to go slow and heavy, "switch it off."

 "What?
 I haven't finished yet," the Doctor said.
 He glanced back up at him.